FairMedFM: Fairness Benchmarking for Medical Imaging Foundation Models: Metrics

 \subsection{Fairness-utility Tradeoff}

 The fairness-utility tradeoff pursues a balance between fairness and utility.
 Following~\cite{luo2024harvard,tian2024fairseg}, we use Equity Scaling measurements of AUC ($\text{AUC}_\text{ES}$) and DSC ($\text{DSC}_\text{ES}$) for classification and segmentation, respectively.
-We give the formula for AUC as an example and that of DSC is similar.
+The equations are as follows.

-where $\overline{\text{AUC}}$ is the average AUC over all data samples, and \text{AUC}$_\Delta$ is the standard deviation of AUC across all subgroups defined by sensitive attributes.
+where $\overline{\text{AUC}}$ and $\overline{\text{DSC}}$ are the average AUC and DSC over all data samples. \text{AUC}$_\Delta$ and \text{DSC}$_\Delta$ are the standard deviation of AUC and DSC across all subgroups defined by sensitive attributes, respectively.